Akuukis/sepraisal/workspaces/app/static/articles/fleets/fleets.md

 9. After so much filtering I wonder, who would want to look at fleets with 3 valid ships and 97 garbage ships?
 Not me.
 So, let's filter fleets that have at least 80% of it's blueprints as valid ships.
 That's 208 fleets left.
 10. Furthermore, let's use some community power and filter out fleets with very little subscribers.
 So let's take fleets with 20 or more average subscribers.
 That's 192 fleets left.

 That's it so far.
 So we have came to a realistic result: 2732 collections boils down to mere 190 fleets.
-In attachment No.1 you can see the query.

-Below is the MongoDB query used:
+See the query so far [here on Github](https://github.com/Akuukis/sepraisal/blob/master/workspaces/app/static/articles/fleets/mongo.js#L62-L75).

-### 4. Describe those fleets
+#### 4. Describe those fleets

 Just a average subscriber count and title is bare basics, but we can do better.
 Let's add some interesting columns.